LouisCE/warrior-path/README.md

 ## Accessibility

+Accessibility was a key priority in the design and development of Warrior Path Martial Arts.
+The following measures were implemented to support inclusive use:

+- **Responsive layout** using Bootstrap 5.3.7 ensures readability across all devices, from mobile phones to large desktops.
+- **Semantic HTML5 tags** such as `<header>`, `<nav>`, `<section>`, and `<footer>` are used to help screen readers and assistive technology interpret the content structure correctly.
+- **ARIA labels** have been included where necessary (for example, with form inputs) to provide extra context and improve form accessibility for screen readers.
+- **High-contrast colors** between text and background elements aid readability.
+- **Alt text** has been added for all images, making visual content accessible to visually impaired users.
+- **Keyboard navigability** is preserved through standard HTML elements and logical layout.
+- **Form validation** and `required` attributes ensure users receive feedback when submitting forms incorrectly.

+These practices ensure the site is inclusive, usable, and compliant with basic WCAG 2.1 accessibility standards.

 This website supports keyboard navigation to enhance accessibility.
 Interactive elements such as navigation links and call-to-action (CTA) buttons have visible `:focus` styles, allowing users who navigate using the Tab key to clearly see which element is currently selected.
 The focus styles use a high-contrast orange (#ffa040) consistent with the hover styles for visual continuity.
 Additionally, form inputs and buttons highlight on focus to assist users relying on keyboard interaction.

 ### Accessibility Testing